-As of the date of the authorization of the financial statements, all International Financial Reporting Standards issued by the International Accounting Standards Board (IASB) that are effective as of 1 January 2023 and are relevant to the Company's operations have been adopted by the EU through the endorsement procedure established by the European Commission.
+As of the date of the authorization of the separate financial statements, all IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are effective as of 1 January 2024 and are relevant to the Company's operations have been adopted by the European Union through the endorsement procedure established by the European Commission.

-The principal accounting policies applied in the preparation of these financial statements are set out below in note 4.
+The material accounting policies applied in the preparation of these separate financial statements are set out below in Note 4.
 These policies have been consistently applied to all the years presented, unless otherwise stated.